DaughterOfMaple/Make10/README.md

 #### Gesture Recognizers
 Another challenging topic, because of the existing GestureRecognizers inherent to the UICollectionView.
 The main element that caused me some grief was that I wanted to be able to both tap a cell and drag a cell, with little to no delay on the drag pickup.
 I finally made this happen by modifying the existing UILongPressGestureRecognizer of the UICollectionView and adding a new UITapGestureRecognizer to handle the desired tap behaviour.
+This now works on the simulator, but does not seem to translate to a real device.
+Back to the drawing board!

 ### Data persistence with Core Data
 (TBC)